Heart of Napa Awards

 Where volunteers, nonprofits, and leaders shine.

-The Volunteer of the Year Award was awarded to Barry Christian, American Canyon Community & Parks Foundation.
+The Volunteer of the Year Award and $5,000 was presented to Powell Helems, Napa Valley Community Emergency Response Team.

 Sponsored by: Syar Foundation